 We conduct classes in modern and pristine facilities, in collaboration with our local partners.
 To ensure a premium learning environment, our students benefit from individual workstations.

 We aim to provide students with practical, applicable skills that are in high demand within the fine dining and luxury hospitality industry.
-For the 600-hour Diploma in Culinary Arts, 90% of the work is conducted in the kitchen-classroom, and the balance is dedicated to home reading to gain a cultural and technical background and understanding of French cuisine.
+For the 540-hour Diploma Program, 85% of the work is practical and conducted in the kitchen lab, and the students are asked to complete home reading to gain a cultural and technical background and understanding of French cuisine.
 From the first class onwards, students work with high-quality equipment, learning and developing essential techniques through cumulative practice.
 Tastings and instructor feedback sessions are integrated into the curriculum to anchor the skills and techniques learned.

 An immersive, step-by-step learning experience